What’s new in gallbladder cancer research and treatment?

 So far, chemotherapy has not been found to work very well against most gallbladder cancers.
 Newer drugs are being developed that work in different ways from standard chemotherapy drugs.
 These drugs target specific parts of cancer cells or their surrounding environments.

 One target of several newer drugs is tumor blood vessels.
 Gallbladder tumors need new blood vessels to grow beyond a certain size.
-The drug sorafenib (Nexavar®), which is already used for some liver cancers, works in part by hindering new blood vessel growth (angiogenesis).
-It is now being studied for use against gallbladder cancer.
-Bevacizumab (Avastin®), another drug that targets blood vessel growth, is also being studied against gallbladder cancer.
+Bevacizumab (Avastin®) is a drug that targets blood vessel growth and is being studied against gallbladder cancer.

 Other new drugs have different targets.
 For example, EGFR is a protein found in high amounts on some cancer cells that helps them grow.
 Drugs that target EGFR have shown some benefit against several types of cancer.
-Some of these, including erlotinib (Tarceva®), cetuximab (Erbitux®), and lapatinib (Tykerb®), are now being studied for use in people with gallbladder cancer, usually in combination with chemotherapy or other targeted drugs.
+Some of these, such as cetuximab (Erbitux®) and lapatinib (Tykerb®), are now being studied for use in people with gallbladder cancer, usually in combination with chemotherapy or other targeted drugs.